-We talked to Monica Sharman, CEO & Principal Designer at IN Design Associates and The BIZ Designer about design services, and here is what she said about it.
+Monica Sharman, CEO & Principal Designer at IN Design Associates and The BIZ Designer tells us about its e-design services.

 First of all, how are you and your family doing in these COVID-19 times?